zauberzeug/lizard/docs/new.md

 Otherwise they have an initial value of `false`, `0`, `0.0` or `""`, respectively.

-Variables can be assigned a new value of compatible datatype:
+Variables can be assigned a new value of compatible data type:

     i = 2